 Cohabitation is currently not recognised legally in the same way as marriage or a civil partnership.

 A man and woman living together in a stable sexual relationship are often referred to as “common law spouses”.
 In England and Wales this is legally incorrect.
 Although cohabitants do have some legal protection in certain areas, cohabitation gives no general legal status to a couple.
-Unlike marriage and civil partnership where many legals rights and responsibilities stand..
+Unlike marriage and civil partnership where many legal rights and responsibilities stand.

-There is currently no legislation which provides for the division of assets for when a cohabitation ends..
+There is currently no legislation which provides for the division of assets when cohabitation ends.